XtianCLM/Mask-Net/README.md

 To use the model you should follow this steps.

+First check if you have a python installed in your computer if not you to install it first.

-First step is to pip insatll the requirements.txt.
+Second step is to pip insatll the requirements.txt.

-Next step is to install this programs:
+Final step is to install this programs:

 pip install cmake
 pip install dlib